Charlescai123/Runtime-Learning-Machine/cartpole/README.md

 #### 3. Runtime Learning Machine for safe continual learning

-Runtime-Learning-Machine enables continual learning in the new environment, the HA-Teacher guarantees safety and HP-Student learns from HA-Teacher:
+In this model, the **Runtime Learning Machine** enables continual learning in the unknown environment, the HA-Teacher provides safety guarantee and HP-Student learns from HA-Teacher:

    ```bash
    bash scripts/train/rlm_safe_learn.sh